 1. CompTIA A+ Certification

 Sponsored by the Computing Technology Industry Association, this certification pertains to the competency of an entry-level PC computer professional.
-The exam tests students on knowledge required for the installation, customizing, operation, and support of personal computers.
+The exam tests students on the knowledge required for the installation, customizing, operation, and support of personal computers.

-2. CompTIA Network + Certification
+2. CompTIA Network+ Certification

 Recognized throughout the world, this certification indicates you have the skills and knowledge needed to design, set up, and manage wired and wireless networks.
 It also certifies that you have the knowledge needed to troubleshoot problems and issues in these environments.
-Since this is a vendor neutral certification recognized worldwide, CompTIA Network + certified professionals are in high demand throughout the world.
+Since this is a vendor-neutral certification recognized worldwide, CompTIA Network+ certified professionals are in high demand throughout the world.

-3. CompTIA Security + Certification
+3. CompTIA Security+ Certification

 Individuals interested in network security-related certification can train specifically for the kinds of knowledge and technical skills required for creating and maintaining secure networks.
-Typically, those with Security + certification are highly valued for their broad knowledge, advanced technical skills, and expertise across a number of security-related fields.
+Typically, those with Security+ certification are highly valued for their broad knowledge, advanced technical skills, and expertise across a number of security-related fields.